 “Hi [Name], I had a look at your profile and saw that you [mention something specific or ask a question to start a conversation].”

-“Hi [Name], I’m always looking to help those I’m connected to.
+“Hi [Name], I always want to help those I connect with.
 What kind of clients would be good referrals for you?”
-[This one usually works particularly well]

 “Hi [Name], how is business [or something else relevant] going right now?”